-The diversity lottery is a U.S. immigration program that seeks to increase the number of immigrants from countries that have proportionately low levels of immigration to the United States.
-Since the year 2000, there have been 50,000 diversity lottery visas made available each year.
-The countries whose nationals are eligible for the diversity lottery are determined by the level of the past five years’ admission rate levels.
+The diversity lottery is a U.S. immigration program that seeks to increase the relative number of immigrants from countries that have proportionately low levels of immigration to the United States.
+Since the year 2000, a total of 50,000 diversity lottery visas have been made available each year.
+The countries whose nationals are eligible for the diversity lottery are determined by the level of the past five years' admission rate levels.

 Currently, most of the low-admission countries are in Europe and Africa.
 To qualify for the diversity visa, one needs only to be from one of the eligible countries and have a high school degree or a certain amount of work experience.
 You also must not be subject to any of the grounds of inadmissibility to the United States.

 Between ten and 20 million people apply each year for the 50,000 available diversity visas.
-Because demand for these visas is much higher than the supply, most people are denied simply because they do not “win” the lottery by chance.
-Your application may, however, be disqualified or denied for other reasons.
+Because the demand is so much higher than the supply, most people are denied simply because they do not "win" the lottery by chance.
+Your application may, however, be disqualified or denied somewhere along the way for other reasons.
 Take care to avoid these when applying for the diversity lottery immigration program.

 You must include all requested information related to your spouse and children (under the age of 21) on your application, whether or not they intend to immigrate to the U.S. with you.
 This includes all your adopted children and stepchildren.
 You must also include the children of spouses you are no longer married to.